hyosung11/Launch-School/Courses/journal.md

 16:39 Kind of all over the place right now.
 I am tired and want to get a good night's sleep tomorrow and enjoy lots of soccer over the weekend.
 Two games to play and three games to referee.

 17:46 Talked to Shane for a few minutes in Gather.
 Time for dinner.

+21:07 Reviewing the back end of my study guide and I can see that I have a block about how `bind` works.